Ashley-Pettit/TicTacToe/README.md

 <b>The original Tic Tac Toe game bought back to life.</b>

 Play veruses a human or 3 levels of AI.
-Beat the Boss level in a match to 5 rounds and we will give you $1000*!
+Beat the Boss level in a match to 3 rounds and we will give you $1000*!
+Beat the hard level in a match to 3 rounds and I'll be very impressed but won't give you any money! :P

 Built in JavaScript/Jquery with an interactive front-end interface.